opengeospatial/ogcapi-features/README.md

 # The next version of the OGC Web Feature Service standard

-This GitHub repository is used by the OGC WFS/FES Standards Working Group and ISO/TC 211 to develop the next major revision of the Web Feature Service and Filter Encoding open standards for querying geospatial information on the web.
+This GitHub repository is used by the OGC WFS/FES Standards Working Group and ISO/TC 211 to develop the next major revision of the Web Feature Service and Filter Encoding standards (open standards for querying geospatial information on the web).

 ## Communication